Common preperiodic points for quadratic polynomials: archimedean estimates

-Applying these theorems to the B\"ottcher coordinate $\phi_c$ near $\infty$ for $f_c(z) = z^2+c$ (see \cite{Milnor:dynamics} for the definition of $\phi_c$) and to the uniformizing map $\Phi$ for the complement of the Mandelbrot set $\cM$, we get some simple inequalities.
+Applying these theorems to the B\"ottcher coordinate $\phi_c$ near $\infty$ for $f_c(z) = z^2+c$ and to the uniformizing map $\Phi$ for the complement of the Mandelbrot set $\cM$ (see \cite[\S 9]{Milnor:dynamics} or \cite[Chapter {VIII}.3-4]{CarlesonGamelin:book} for more information), we get some simple inequalities.

 \begin{prop} For all $c$ with $|c| > 2$ we have

 \end{prop}